harikaaakula/WashingtonState-DataBreach-Dashboard/README.md

 ## Project Overview
 This Power BI project analyzes **Data Breaches affecting Washington residents** between 2016 to 2026.
 It was developed as a three-phase coursework project focusing on data storytelling, Exploratory Data Analysis, and Dashboard Design.
 The goal is to provide actionable insights for the **Washington Attorney General’s Office** and Cybersecurity Professionals to better understand Data Breach trends, industry vulnerabilities, and risk management patterns.

 ---

+### Note on Year Column

+Some records in the dataset are marked as **2026**, even though the calendar year has not fully occurred.
+This is because the **year represents the period in which a data breach notice is submitted to the Attorney General’s Office (AGO)**.

+As per the law requiring notice to the AGO, a year starts on **July 24** and ends on **July 23** of the following year.
+For example, a notice submitted on July 23, 2020 would be marked as a "2020" breach, while a notice submitted on July 24, 2020 would be marked as a "2021" breach.

+---